I had a Lightsaber battle with Kylo Ren in Lenovo’s new augmented reality headset

 Lightsaber battles are something of a holy grail in video games; we all have such grand ideas of what they could be that getting anywhere near that intangible point of being “right” is tough.
 But Lenovo brings a new concept to the table here, and it works well.

-As the player, you start by slipping your phone into the Mirage headset, popping it on, and grabbing the lightsaber controller – a surprisingly well-built replica of the one handed from Anakin to Luke, and as of The Force Awakens, to Rey.
+As the player, you start by slipping your phone (iOS or Android, with a full compatibility list coming later) into the Mirage headset, popping it on, and grabbing the lightsaber controller – a surprisingly well-built replica of the one handed from Anakin to Luke, and as of The Force Awakens, to Rey.

 Tap a button on the lightsaber, and bam – a beam, visible only through the headset’s lens, extends right out of the hilt you’re holding.
 It all looks… right.
 The beam follows the hilt around as you swing it with minimal latency; it really felt like I was holding a lightsaber.
 I’ve played a good number of pure virtual reality lightsaber demos/games — but there’s something different and kind of amazing about seeing a lightsaber in your actual hand, without that layer of virtual abstraction.

 Kylo Ren appears in the room front of you and starts swinging.
 Just before his hit connects, your “force sensitivity” kicks in and presents itself as a line floating in the air, indicating where he’s going to strike.
 You quickly orient your lightsaber to match this line, blocking his incoming attack.
-With each block, the incoming flurries get faster, the game more challenging.
+With each block, the incoming flurries get faster, the game growing more challenging.
 Block enough incoming attacks, and it’s your turn to swing.

 I’m told that, in time, you’ll pick up new abilities – like, say, force pushing your enemy through the air.